- SOFIA Overview

 We used the HAWC+ polarimetric data from SOFIA and the Davis-Chandrasekhar-Fermi (DCF) method to estimate the plane-of-the-sky magnetic field strength in the central starburst region of M82.
 This method relates the line-of-sight velocity dispersion and the plane-of-sky polarization angle dispersion.
 It assumes an isotropically turbulent medium whose turbulent kinetic and turbulent magnetic energy components are in equipartition.
 Using mean values of mass density, velocity dispersion, and polarization angle from the literature and, for the first time, modifying the DCF approximation to account for the galactic superwind by adding a steady-flow term to the wave equation, we find that the average magnetic field within the starburst region is 0.77 ± 0.45 mG.

 We also defined the Turbulent Plasma Beta, β′, as the ratio of thermal-plus-turbulent pressure to magnetic pressure and estimate β′ = 0.56 ± 0.23.
 We can then use the pixel-by-pixel values of the mass density and velocity dispersion to construct, for the first time, a two-dimensional map of the magnetic field strength in the inner regions of M82.
 We input the B-field values along the galactic plane into the modified potential field extrapolation code.
-The resulting magnetic field structure is shown in the figure on page 6.
+The resulting magnetic field structure is shown in the figure above.

 These results indicate that the observed turbulent magnetic field energy within the starburst region is composed of two components: a potential field arising from the galactic outflow and a small-scale turbulent field arising from a bow-shock-like region.
 This result represents the first detection of the magnetic energy from a bow shock in the galactic outflow of M82.